 What would it mean for you to adopt Mary’s attitude as your own?

-If you would like to help us have an impact in South America and the United States, and India, please click on this link to join our team.
+If you would like to help us have an impact in South America, the United States, and India, please click on this link to join our team.
 Obrigado (Thank you) and Feliz Natal!
 (Merry Christmas!)